General Dynamics F-16 Fighting Falcon operators: Italy

 Italy decided on the Eurofighter Typhoon as its next generation of air-defense fighter, however this aircraft faced delivery delays for some time.
 In the meantime, 24 Panavia Tornado ADV jets from the United Kingdom were leased to cover the gap.
 This lease ran out in 2003, without the Typhoon being ready for service.
 The solution was provided by a five-year lease of 34 F-16s, with an option to extend the lease for another five years.
-30 aircraft were F-16A/B Block 15ADFs while the remaining four were earlier-block aircraft for spares.
+Of the 34, 30 aircraft were F-16A/B Block 15ADFs while the remaining four were earlier-block aircraft for spares.
 These were all used US Air Force fighters.

 In June 2010, the Italian Air Force started the return of the F-16s to the United States which was completed on 23 May 2012, when all the Italian F-16s were returned to the US.

 The Italian Foreign Military Sales program was known as PEACE CAESAR.

+Norway

+Norway was one of the original 5 NATO partners participating in the F-16 program.
+On 6 January 2022, Norway announced that all of its F-16s had been retired, having been replaced by the Lockheed Martin F-35 Lightning II.
+In the 1970s, Norway needed a replacement for the F-104 Starfighter and later on the F-5 which had been in service since the 1960s.
+Norway participated in a collaboration with Denmark, the Netherlands and Belgium to choose a new combat aircraft.
+Together they selected the F-16 Fighting Falcon in 1975 as part of the "European Participating Air Forces" (EPAF) agreement.
+Norway ordered 74 F-16A/B Block 1, 5, 10 and 15 some of them being the OCU package through the "Peace Falcon" program. however norway ended up upgrading their block 1 and 5 planes.
+The first F-16s were delivered to Bodø airport in 1980 and first flew with the 332 squadrone.
+In the 1990s, Norway's F-16 aircraft received an extensive Mid-Life Update (MLU) and many planes converted to the block 20 to keep them operational.
+The upgrades included: New cockpit with modern displays and computers.
+Better radar (APG-66(V)2) for better target tracking.
+Link 16 for better communication with NATO aircraft.
+Ability to use modern weapons such as AIM-120 AMRAAM and JDAM.
+Phase out and sale of the F-16 After the phase-out Norway's F-16 was sold on.
+32 aircraft were sold to Romania in 2023.
+12 aircraft were sold to Draken International, a private company in the USA.